 Coverage under Section 806 is narrower than coverage under other sections of SOX, such as Section 402 (enhanced conflict of interest provisions), in that Section 806 does not cover companies that have filed a registration statement but do not yet have a class of securities registered under Section 12 or report under Section 15(d) of the Exchange Act.
 This issue was addressed in Stalcup v.
 Sonoma College 2005-SOX-114 (ALJ Feb.
 7, 2006), where the respondent had filed a registration statement with the SEC, but the registration had not yet become effective nor had it been withdrawn at the time the complainant was terminated.
+The

-The ALJ found that, although the respondent may have been an "issuer" for purposes of other sections of SOX, it was not a covered employer under Section 806.
+ALJ found that, although the respondent may have been an "issuer" for purposes of other sections of SOX, it was not a covered employer under Section 806.

-In Gallagher v.
+Other cases: Gallagher v.
 Granada Entertainment USA, 2004-SOX-74 (ALJ Apr.
-1, 2005), the ALJ found no liability where the employer was not subject to the requirements of sections 12 or 15(d) at the time the adverse employment action was taken.
-The ALJ reasoned that the adverse action occurred on January 22, 2004, but the company did not become subject to section 12 until after a merger on February 2, 2004.
-Similarly, in Roulett v.
+1, 2005) (no liability where adverse action occurred two weeks before respondent became subject to section 12 as a result of a merger); Roulett v.
 American Capital Access, 2004-SOX-78 (ALJ Dec.
-22, 2004), the ALJ found respondent not covered under Section 806 where it withdrew its registration before any approval by an exchange or the SEC was effected and, therefore, never registered a class of securities under section 12.
+22, 2004) (no coverage where respondent withdrew its registration before any approval by an exchange or the SEC was effected and, therefore, never registered a class of securities under section 12).